altin/abalone-ai/README.md

 States that lead to potentially more pushes will shorten the amount of moves it takes to win the game.
 So this heuristic is good for move ordering.

 #### Transposition table optimization
 The transposition table I used is a hash map which stores a hashed version of the state as its keys.
 Since the transposition table will do many lookups, it will have to check if a state is already in the table.
 In order to compare states, a hashing function is needed.
-I used [Zobrist hashing] (https://en.wikipedia.org/wiki/Zobrist_hashing), a common hashing function for board games like Chess.
+I used [Zobrist hashing](https://en.wikipedia.org/wiki/Zobrist_hashing), a common hashing function for board games like Chess.
 It serializes the state into a unique 64bit signed integer.

 ## Results
 Overall, the Principle Variation Search with the Transposition Table Optimization performed best, while Minimax performed worst.
 Monte-Carlo Tree Search was not testable on my machine.